simyunyoung/Maybank-PDF-Statement-Extractor/README.md

 ### Important: Statement Source

 **Download statements directly from Maybank2u (M2U) online banking** rather than using statements received via email.
 Email statements are typically password-protected and may have formatting differences that could affect parsing accuracy.

-To download from M2U:
+**For Credit Card Statements:**
 1. Log into your Maybank2u account
 2. Navigate to Credit Card > Statements
 3. Select the desired statement period
 4. Download as PDF

+**For Current Account Statements:**
+1. Log into your Maybank2u account
+2. Navigate to Accounts > Account Statement
+3. Select your current account
+4. Choose the desired statement period
+5. Download as PDF

-This ensures you get the standard format that the parser is optimized for.
+This ensures you get the standard format that the parser is optimized for both statement types.

 ## Installation